DallasMorningNews/django-chartwerk/README.md

 - `CHARTWERK_AUTH_DECORATOR`: String module path to a decorator that should be applied to Chartwerk views to authenticate users.
 Defaults to `"django.contrib.auth.decorators.login_required"`, but can also be `"django.contrib.admin.views.decorators.staff_member_required"`, for example.
 (This decorator is not applied to views in DEBUG mode.)

+- `CHARTWERK_API_PERMISSION_CLASS`: String module path to a valid Django REST permission class that should be applied to the browsable API viewsets.
+Defaults to `"rest_framework.permissions.IsAuthenticatedOrReadOnly"`.

 - `CHARTWERK_COLOR_SCHEMES`: Set this variable in your project settings to declare a default set of color schemes your users can select for chart elements.
 The schemes must be organized by type as a dictionary with keys `categorical`, `sequential` and `diverging`.
 Name each color scheme and then provide a list of hexadecimal color codes.
 For example:

     ```python